casl0x/movieBrowser/README.md

 4. Have fun ;)

 ## Features
-- [x] Poster overview and some information
 - [x] Drop-down menu in mobile display
+- [x] Display information of a movie/serie
-- [x] Movie display with all information
+- [x] Page with a lot of movies and series
-- [ ] Display of all films with a genre filter
+- [ ] Genre filter
 - [ ] Search bar